 To read about how the very first blood drive was launched and to discover why this movement is so important to Kim’s family, you can read the essay here.

+Below are a few images from our 2023 and 2024 events!
 To see all of the beautiful photos taken and generously provided by James Martin of The Base Chicago (2023) and Leslie Najera-Rivas (2024), visit our gallery!

 Thank You For Helping Carry On Kim's Mission